microsoft/hi-ml/docs/source/examples.md

     output.write_text("\n".join(map(str, primes)))
 ```

-When running locally this will create a subfolder called `outputs` and write the output to a file there.
-When running in AzureML the output will be available in a file in the Experiment.
+When running locally `submit_to_azure_if_needed` will create a subfolder called `outputs` and then the output can be written to the file `args.output` there.
+When running in AzureML the output will be available in the file `args.output` in the Experiment.

 A sample script [examples/3/results.py](examples/3/results.py) demonstrates how to programmatically download the output file.